Artifacts and Schemas

 The shipped code currently enforces these boundaries:

-.veritas/eval-drafts/ - eval output must stay under
+.veritas/standards-feedback-drafts/ - standards feedback output must stay under

-.veritas/evals/ - CI snippets, runtime hooks, and Codex hook artifacts are constrained to their reviewable subdirectories
+.veritas/standards-feedback/ - CI snippets, runtime hooks, and Codex hook artifacts are constrained to their reviewable subdirectories

 - git-hook generation is constrained to